 Got an idea for some new training?

-The Doctoral College Training Fund enables doctoral students to organise training for researchers which is not currently provided within the University.
-It allows you to have a greater input into the way you are supported, recognising discipline specific needs and complementing existing training and development opportunities.
+The Doctoral College Training Fund enables doctoral students to organise training events and development opportunities that will benefit both themselves and other doctoral students.
+It allows doctoral students to have a greater input into the way they are supported, recognising discipline specific needs and complementing existing training and development opportunities.

 - academic conference registrations fees